Shock absorber: Position sensitive damping

-Acceleration sensitive damping

-The next phase in shock absorber evolution was the development of a shock absorber that could sense and respond to not just situational changes from "bumpy" to "smooth" but to individual bumps in the road in a near instantaneous reaction.
-This was achieved through a change in the design of the compression valve, and has been termed "acceleration sensitive damping" or "ASD".
-Not only does this result in a complete disappearance of the "comfort vs. control" tradeoff, it also reduced pitch during vehicle braking and roll during turns.
-However, ASD shocks are usually only available as aftermarket changes to a vehicle and are only available from a limited number of manufacturers.

 Coilover

-Coilover shock absorbers are usually a kind of twin-tube gas charged shock absorber inside the helical road spring.
+Coilover shock absorbers are usually a kind of twin-tube, gas-charged shock absorber inside the helical road spring.
 They are common on motorcycles and scooter rear suspensions, and widely used on front and rear suspensions in cars.

 Mono-tube

 The principal design alternative to the twin-tube form has been the mono-tube shock absorber which was considered a revolutionary advancement when it appeared in the 1950s.
 As its name implies, the mono-tube shock, which is also a gas-pressurized shock and also comes in a coilover format, consists of only one tube, the pressure tube, though it has two pistons.
 These pistons are called the working piston and the dividing or floating piston, and they move in relative synchrony inside the pressure tube in response to changes in road smoothness.
 The two pistons also completely separate the shock's fluid and gas components.
 The mono-tube shock absorber is consistently a much longer overall design than the twin-tubes, making it difficult to mount in passenger cars designed for twin-tube shocks.
-However, unlike the twin-tubes, the mono-tube shock can be mounted either way— it does not have any directionality.
+However, unlike the twin-tubes, the mono-tube shock can be mounted either way—it does not have any directionality.
 It also does not have a compression valve, whose role has been taken up by the dividing piston, and although it contains nitrogen gas, the gas in a mono-tube shock is under high pressure (260-360 p.s.i. or so) which can actually help it to support some of the vehicle's weight, something which no other shock absorber is designed to do.
+Due to their larger size, monotube dampers dissipate heat better than dual-tube dampers.

 Mercedes became the first auto manufacturer to install mono-tube shocks as standard equipment on some of their cars starting in 1958.
 They were manufactured by Bilstein, patented the design and first appeared in 1954s.
 Because the design was patented, no other manufacturer could use it until 1971 when the patent expired.